 The staff understands that the industry is planning to seek extensions of current fuel burnup limits.
 Industry has performed a gap analysis related to data needs to support a burnup extension and published a white paper detailing their work.
 The NRC staff will consider this information during interactions with the individual fuel vendors over the next several months as the staff seeks to understand potential licensing strategies.
 The fuel enrichment and burnup increases have implications not just for in-core reactor performance, but they also have ramifications for other aspects of the fuel cycle (e.g., fuel manufacturing, spent fuel storage, and transportation).
-Moreover, the increased enrichment will require relief from the 5 percent U-235 enrichment limit imposed by 10 CFR 50.68.
+Moreover, the increased enrichment will require an exemption from requirements in 10 CFR 50.68.
+The staff is developing a comprehensive project plan to enable extensions of current burnup and enrichment limits.